creativenucleus/rpi-public/README.md

 ### Calendar

-Basic visual calendar with touchscreen left and right.
+Visual calendar with touchscreen and settings.

 ## License